Bad bosses in Singapore

 Some of us are lucky.
-We have encouraging bosses who take the time to mentor us and ensure that we're on the right track when assigned new tasks.
-But not everyone's this lucky - we’ve heard the stories from our friends - some employers out there just cannot make it.
-They pretend to care for you but in reality, they just make full use of you before chucking you aside .
+We have encouraging bosses who take the time to mentor us and ensure that we’re on the right track when assigned new tasks.
+But not everyone’s this lucky – we’ve heard the stories from our friends – some employers out there just cannot make it.
+These bad bosses pretend to care for you but in reality, they just make full use of you before chucking you aside.

 Some of my friends have had horror stories: being forced to buy coffee for their boss every morning, chicken rice for lunch, and muah chee for tea.
-Some employers make questionable decisions, but we need to know when these decisions are questionable, and when they're downright illegal.
+And once employers make questionable decisions, but we need to know when these decisions are questionable, and when they’re downright illegal.

 Some employers are bullying you illegally without you even realizing.
 Here are 10 ways they are doing it – and what you can do about it.

 I’ve worked till 1 am before and couldn’t claim my cab fare.
 To top it all off, I couldn’t claim any overtime (OT) pay or ask for off in lieu.
-If this sounds familiar to you, you need to know that it's illegal for employers to make you work OT for free if your monthly salary is up to $2,500 (or up to $4,500 if you’re a workman*) This is not the President’s Star Charity.
-We don’t jump through hoops for free - our hard work should be appreciated and compensated fairly.
+If this sounds familiar to you, you need to know that under MOM’s Employment act, it’s illegal for employers to make you work OT for free if your monthly salary is up to $2,600 (or up to $4,500 if you’re a workman*) This is not the President’s Star Charity.
+We don’t jump through hoops for free – our hard work should be appreciated and compensated fairly.

 If you’re not getting paid for your OT, you’re being cheated.
 That’s money that could be put towards your rent, expenses or even a brand new LCD TV.
 There is no reason for companies to make you slave away for zero benefit – even if you’re told that it’s “good for exposure”.

-Source Oh the things that we tell ourselves every day
+“I love my job, I love my job, I love my job.”
+Oh the things that we tell ourselves every day.

 If you’re working more than 8 hours a day or 44 hours a week and earning less than $2,500 per month, you’re entitled to 1.5 times the hourly basic pay for every hour of OT you do.
 On top of that, you should not work for more than 12 hours a day, or have more than 72 hours of overtime in a month.